 The situation you described may not be fair or practical but it is consistent with lender guidelines.
-When you apply for a mortgage, lenders use all monthly debt obligations an applicant is responsible for including mortgage, property tax, homeowners insurance, credit card, student and car loan payments.
-The lender then uses the monthly gross income figure for all applicants to calculate the debt-to-income ratio used to determined what size loan you qualify for.
+When you apply for a mortgage or other loan, lenders include all monthly debt obligations you are responsible for including mortgage, property tax, homeowners insurance, rent, credit card and car, personal and student loan payments.
+The lender also uses the monthly gross incomes for all borrowers on the loan application to calculate the debt-to-income ratio used to determined what size loan you qualify for.

-Even if you do not make the monthly payment on the other mortgage and you are a co-borrower on paper only, lenders include it in your debt-to-income ratio because you are legally responsible for that mortgage.
-For example, if your relative loses his or her job, you may be required to make that mortgage payment.
+Even if you only pay part of the mortgage and you are a co-borrower on paper only, lenders include the full monthly housing expense in your debt-to-income ratio because you are legally responsible for the loan and property.
+For example, if your relative loses their job, you may be required to make that mortgage payment.
 I am not suggesting that is going to happen but that is the position lenders take from a risk standpoint.

-Assuming your relative does not have excessive non-mortgage monthly debt (e.g. credit card, car and student loans), his or her income should offset the extra mortgage expense the lender includes in your debt-to-income ratio and help you qualify for larger loan amount.
-But to reiterate, the only way the lender will include income from an additional individual, such as your relative, is if that individual is a co-applicant and co-borrower on the loan.
+Assuming your relative does not have excessive non-mortgage monthly debt, his or her income should offset the extra mortgage expense the lender includes in your debt-to-income ratio and help you qualify for larger loan amount, together.
+But to reiterate, the only way the lender includes income from an additional individual, such as your relative, is if that person is listed as a co-borrower on the loan.

 To summarize, if your relative agrees to be a co-borrower you should be good to go with the other loan.
 If he or she does not agree to be a co-borrower, then the mortgage you have together is factored into your debt-to-income ratio -- unless they have made that mortgage payment in full for a year -- but his or her monthly gross income is not.
 Although this approach may not seem fair, this is how lender underwriting policies apply to your situation.